True Democracy in America

 We are going to create a true democracy in our government, where every American has a say in how our society is governed.

 Republicans have used the massively undemocratic practice of gerrymandering to draw districts that disenfranchise people of color and working class people in an attempt to maintain a stranglehold on power.
 Here in Central Texas, we are at the center of some of the worst gerrymandering in the nation.
-I will fight to pass H.R.
-278 which will establish a transparent committee that will draw district lines in a fair, nonpartisan manner.
+I will fight to establish a transparent committee that will draw district lines in a fair, nonpartisan manner.

 Restore the Voting Rights Act